thephez/docs-core/docs/guide/dash-features-proof-of-service.md

 ## **PoSe Score Calculation**

-As shown in the following table, the PoSe Score always decreases by 1 per <<glossary:block>> as long as a masternode has not been banned.
+As shown in the following table, the PoSe Score always decreases by 1 per [block](../resources/glossary.md#block) as long as a masternode has not been banned.
 Once banned, the masternode can only be restored by sending a Provider Update Service ([ProUpServTx](../reference/transactions-special-transactions.md#proupservtx)) special transaction.

 | PoSe Parameter | Value | Example Value |
 | --- | --- | --- |